randomtruffles/domi.link/README.md

 For responsible members of the Dominion community to create URL shortcuts under domi.link!

-The domain has been renewed and will continue to be renewed.
+The domain has been renewed and will continue to be renewed in the near future.